Michael O'Hehir: The Polo Grounds Final

-By the mid-1940s O'Hehir was recognised as one of Ireland's leading sports broadcasters.
-In 1947 he faced his most challenging broadcast to date when he had to commentate on the All-Ireland Football Final from the Polo Grounds in New York City.
-Over 1,000,000 people were listening to the broadcast back in Ireland and O'Hehir was the one link between the game in New York and the fans in Ireland.
+By the mid-1940s, O'Hehir was recognised as one of Ireland's leading sports broadcasters.
+In 1947, he faced his most challenging broadcast to date when he had to commentate on the All-Ireland Football Final from the Polo Grounds in New York City.
+More than a million people were listening to the broadcast back in Ireland and O'Hehir was the one link between the game in New York and the fans in Ireland.
 The broadcast had to be finished by five o'clock local time, but the match ran late.
 The last few minutes of O'Hehir's commentary included him pleading with the broadcast technicians not to take him off the air.
-His pleas were successful and the Irish people were able to listen to the game in full.
+His pleas were successful and the Irish people could listen to the game in full.

 Horse racing

-In 1944 O'Hehir joined the staff of Independent Newspapers as a sports sub-editor, before beginning a seventeen-year career as racing correspondent in 1947.
+In 1944, O'Hehir joined the staff of Independent Newspapers as a sports sub-editor, before beginning a seventeen-year career as a racing correspondent in 1947.
 His racing expertise was not just limited to print journalism as he became a racing commentator with Radio Éireann in 1945.

-Even though O'Hehir's star was on the rise with the national broadcaster in Ireland, he applied to the BBC for a position as racing commentator.
+Even though O'Hehir's star was on the rise with the national broadcaster in Ireland, he applied to the BBC for a position as a racing commentator.
 His application was accepted and he provided commentary for the Cheltenham Gold Cup.
 The BBC bosses were sufficiently impressed with O'Hehir to offer him further commentaries.

 O'Hehir subsequently became a staple of the BBC's coverage of the famous annual Grand National steeplechase.
 He would invariably pick up the commentary at the Becher's Brook fence and take the race to Valentine's Brook, a vital section of the race where many a favourite fell.
-Foinavon's famous victory in 1967 will be remembered as one of O'Hehir's finest moments in racing commentaries and won him great respect for the speed and smoothness with which he picked out the unconsidered outsider.
-O'Hehir later confessed in an interview that it had been his inability to identify the colours on his card when inspecting the riders silks in the weighing room prior to the race that had led him to question rider John Buckingham who his mount was.
+Foinavon's famous victory in 1967 is remembered as one of O'Hehir's finest moments in racing commentaries and won him great respect for the speed and smoothness with which he picked out the unconsidered outsider.
+O'Hehir later confessed in an interview that it had been his inability to identify the colours on his card when inspecting the riders' silks in the weighing room prior to the race that had led him to question rider John Buckingham who his mount was.
 Buckingham advised O'Hehir that Foinavon's silks had been changed at the last minute as his regular green colours were considered unlucky.
 It was because of this chance meeting that he was able to identify the 100/1 outsider and carry the commentary.

-However, in the 1969 Grand National, O'Hehir made a horrendous error stating eventual winner Highland Wedding had fallen at Bechers Brook (2nd circuit), when it was a horse called Kilburn that actually fell.
+However, in the 1969 Grand National, O'Hehir made a horrendous error stating that eventual winner Highland Wedding had fallen at Bechers Brook (2nd circuit) when a horse called Kilburn fell.
 He only covered three TV Grand Nationals (1967, 1968 and 1969), afterwards he would continue to cover the race for BBC Radio until 1981.

-In addition to horseracing O'Hehir also covered showjumping, including the Dublin Horse Show at the RDS in Ballsbridge.
+In addition to horseracing, O'Hehir also covered showjumping, including the Dublin Horse Show at the RDS in Ballsbridge.